-Find out more about Dr Cliona Kirwan, chair of Prevent Breast Cancer’s scientific advisory board
+Find out more about Professor Cliona Kirwan, chair of Prevent Breast Cancer’s scientific advisory board

 Hi Cliona!
 So, what type of research do you carry out at Prevent Breast Cancer?

 My primary research area is studying how the clotting system helps cancer grow and spread.
 I am investigating whether anti-clotting drugs have anti-cancer effects.
 In the laboratory, my team are doing experiments to see how the clotting system helps breast cancer start growing.
 This is with the aim of finding out whether we can stop breast cancer developing by attacking the clotting system.
 In patients, I am studying whether the levels of clotting in the blood or in breast cancers can act as predictors of how aggressive or advanced the breast cancer is.

 I also do research into patient satisfaction following breast surgery, particularly breast reconstruction, so that we can better inform patients as to what to expect following surgery.